OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 ## Linking the Contracts Ethereum package

 We will first get ourselves an ERC20 token.
 Instead of coding one from scratch, we will use the one provided by the [OpenZeppelin Contracts Ethereum package](https://github.com/OpenZeppelin/openzeppelin-contracts-ethereum-package).
-An Ethereum package is a set of contracts set up to be easily included in a OpenZeppelin SDK project, with the added bonus that the contracts' code _is already deployed in the Ethereum network_.
+An Ethereum package is a set of contracts set up to be easily included in an OpenZeppelin SDK project, with the added bonus that the contracts' code _is already deployed in the Ethereum network_.
 This is a more secure code distribution mechanism, and also helps you save gas upon deployment.

 <!-- TODO: Add guide on what is an Ethereum package behind the scenes, instead of linking to a blogpost -->